Acria-Network/Acria-Documentation/operating_an_oracle_node.md

 ![alt text](/img/qt22.png ':size=80%x80%')

 There is also a Script Editor included.
-Below an example script in said editor which combines the exchange rate of a currency pair in both directions (e.g. USD/GBP + GBP/USD).
+Below is an example script in said editor which combines the exchange rate of a currency pair in both directions (e.g. USD/GBP + GBP/USD).

 ![alt text](/img/qt23.png ':size=80%x80%')